rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 <!-- #region -->
 #### `st.sampled_from`

-[st.sampled_from](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.sampled_from) accepts a collection of objects (anything that has a length and supports integer-based indexing is a collection; e.g. lists, tuples, strings, and numpy arrays).
-The strategy will return values that are sampled from this collections.
+[st.sampled_from](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.sampled_from) accepts a collection of objects (anything that has a length and supports integer-based indexing is a collection; e.g. lists, tuples, strings, and NumPy arrays).
+The strategy will return values that are sampled from this collection.

 For example, the following strategy will sample from a list either `0`, `"a"`, or `(2, 2)`